 Bernstein Shur was a Proud Sponsor of the 2018 Dempsey Challenge!

-This two-day event is a non-competitive run, walk, cycle fundraiser which champions the spirit of celebration and culture of paying it forward, all hosted in actor Patrick Dempsey’s hometown of Lewiston, Maine.
+This two-day event is a non-competitive run, walk, cycle fundraiser which champions the spirit of celebration and culture of paying it forward, all hosted in actor Patrick Dempsey’s hometown of Lewiston, ME.
 Every dollar raised by Challenge participants benefits the Dempsey Centers — leaders in Quality of Life care for individuals and families impacted by cancer.
 To learn more about the challenge, make a donation, or register to participate in future events, click here!

 Bernstein Shur Launches New Video Series: “Things We Know For Shur”

 Online video content seems to be increasing everywhere, and there’s plenty of data to support that conclusion.
 Based on a 2018 report by Forbes, people around the world are consuming 100 million hours of video on Facebook alone and 500 million hours on You Tube – every day!
 This is above and beyond all of the news outlets from print to broadcast, utilizing video to reach their audiences, as well as retailers trying to simulate an in-person shopping experience.